PaulKinlan/paul.kinlan.me/content/2005-04-17-iterating-accross-a-users-links-in-c-.markdown

 ---
+date: 2005-04-17
+published: true
 slug: iterating-accross-a-users-links-in-c-
-date: 2005-04-17
+summary: This post explores how to access and iterate through a user's Internet Explorer Favorites in C#.
+I've included C# code that retrieves the Favorites directory and recursively iterates through its folders and files.
+The code also parses the .URL files to extract the actual URLs.
+Currently, the code doesn't retrieve the friendly name displayed in the Favorites menu (e.g., \"Microsoft\" instead of \"www.microsoft.com\"), but I'm looking into using IShellLink for this and would appreciate any insights.
+tags:
+- c#
+- internet explorer
+- favorites
+- parsing
+- recursion
+- url
+- files
+- directories
+- IShellLink
+- interop
 title: Iterating Accross A Users Links in c#
-published: true

 ---
 One thing I have been looking at recently is how to access the Users Internet Explorer Favorites.<p />I managed to find two resources somewhere, one was c# to find the favorites and the other was VB.Net code which parse the *.Url file.<p />I have the code below (tv is a Tree view on a form):<div class="CodeRay">
   <div class="code"><pre>...DirectoryInfo di = new DirectoryInfo( System.Environment.GetFolderPath(  Environment.SpecialFolder.Favorites ));EnumerateFavorites(di);...</pre></div>